EU hits Russian mercenary group Wagner with sanctions | Headlines

 EU hits Russian mercenary group Wagner with sanctions

 Three Russian-based entities linked to the Wagner Group that the EU said were involved in oil and gas production in Syria were also hit with sanctions.
+One, Evro Polis LLC, is considered by Western officials to be a legal cover for the Wagner Group in Syria, where Russia has intervened since 2015 in the civil war.
 The sanctions follow an EU travel ban and asset freeze in October 2020 on one-time Russian caterer Yevgeny Prigozhin, dubbed "Putin's cook" for his close links to the Kremlin, who the bloc said had close ties to the Wagner Group.
+Evro Polis is a company linked to Prigozhin, Western officials have said.

 "The Wagner Group is financed by Yevgeny Prigozhin," the EU said on Monday in its official journal.
 Prigozhin denied any such links in a statement on Friday.

 Separately, the EU adopted on Monday a sanctions regime relating to Mali, although no names were added.
 Reuters reported https://www.reuters.com/world/africa/exclusive-deal-allowing-russian-mercenaries-into-mali-is-close-sources-2021-09-13 in September that Mali's military junta was in discussions about deploying the Wagner Group in Mali, which France says is not acceptable because it has its own troops in the region.
-(Additional reporting by Sabine Siebold in Berlin, Anastasia Teterevleva and Maria Tsvetkova in Moscow, Editing by Angus MacSwan)
+(Additional reporting by Sabine Siebold in Berlin, Anastasia Teterevleva and Maria Tsvetkova in Moscow, Editing by Angus MacSwan and Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)